"Give me six hours to chop down a tree and I will spend the first four sharpening the axe" - Abraham Lincoln

 A candidate persona is a semi-fictional representation of your ideal candidate.

 This persona is formed by defining the characteristics, skills and traits that make up your perfect hire.

-Creating personas help guide your hiring process and help you identify the talent that is the best fit for your organisation.
+Creating personas helps you guide your hiring process and identify the talent that is the best fit for your organisation.

-You can blame marketing departments for the development of personas, they're the ones that first came up with this research-driven approach to understanding your target audience, 'buyer personas' are part and parcel of the way that marketers evaluate potential customers.
+You can blame marketing departments for the development of personas, as they're the ones that first came up with this research-driven approach to understanding your target audience.
+'Buyer personas' are part and parcel of the way that marketers evaluate potential customers.

-Personas much everything that marketing does is guided by these personas, they help companies reach prospective customers far more effectively.
+Pretty much everything that marketing does is guided by these personas.
+Their explicit function is to help companies reach prospective customers far more effectively.

 In the same way, candidate personas can make recruiters far more effective.